galaxyproject/galaxy-hub/src/galaxy-updates/2015-08/index.md

   * RNA and small RNA sequencing dataset analysis as well as for epigenetics or metagenomics studies.
 See the [server descriptions](/src/use/mississippi/index.md) for more.

 1. **[SIFTED](http://thebrain.bwh.harvard.edu/sifted.html)** from [Bulyk Lab](http://thebrain.bwh.harvard.edu/index.html), [Division of Genetics](http://genetics.bwh.harvard.edu/genetics/index.html) in the [Department of Medicine at Brigham & Women's Hospital](http://www.brighamandwomens.org/medicine/) and [Harvard Medical School](http://hms.harvard.edu/hms/home.asp)
   * Specificity Inference For TAL-Effector Design (SIFTED) is a computational model for predicting the DNA-binding specificity of any Transcription activator-like effector (TALE) proteins.
-See the [server description](/src/use/sifted/index.md) for more.

 <br />

 <div class='left'><br /><a href='https://github.com/galaxyproject/galaxy/pull/314'><img src="/src/images/CommunityCommitters1.png" alt="Community Committers" width="160" /></a>